codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 ## Overview

-This e-commerce application is built using Node.js and Express.js and uses Sequelize, a powerful ORM tool, to interact with a MySQL database.
-The application provides a reliable and efficient way to manage the back-end of an e-commerce site.

 The application is organized into several folders:

 * The config folder contains the connection.js file, which sets up the Sequelize